 - As the noise reduction from outside to inside will depend on the overall transmission loss of the facade, as well as the characteristics of the room (dimensions, volume, surface finishes etc.), an acoustic assessment should clarify how the noise reduction has been determined.
 For typical residential designs, noise reduction at 63Hz may be assumed to be 6dB less than the overall facade transmission loss at 63Hz.
-Alternatively, the assessment should provide details of the methodology, assumptions and provide sample calculations to demonstrate how the noise reduction has been determined. - Refer to the Southport PDA Development Scheme SEP Built form and urban design guidelines for assistance with designing residential development.
+Alternatively, the assessment should provide details of the methodology, assumptions and provide sample calculations to demonstrate how the noise reduction has been determined. - Refer to the Southport PDA Development Scheme SEP Built form and urban design guideline on the Council's website for assistance with designing residential development.

-- (c) where located in the same building as, or that has a wall within 5m of, an existing or approved amplified music venue, where the venue is in the SEP Established core or Emerging core areas, residential development ensures: - i. bedrooms and living rooms are located, designed and constructed to protect occupants from amplified music noise being transmitted through a wall, floor or ceiling; and - ii. the building is designed and constructed to achieve an amplified music noise level of: - not greater than L{Leq.T} 43dB in any one-third octave band between and including 31.5Hz to 125Hz in a bedroom; - not greater than L{1eq T} 45dB in any one-third octave band between and including 31.5Hz to 125Hz in a living room; and - not greater than L{Leq,T} 45dB in any one-third octave band between and including 31.5Hz to 125Hz in a bedroom or living room for short-term accommodation where a backpackers. - (d) residential balconies achieve subtropical design while also serving as an air cavity when closed to achieve acoustic insulation in a vibrant music precinct.
+- (c) where located in the same building as, or that has a wall within 5m of, an existing or approved amplified music venue, where the venue is in the SEP Established core or Emerging core areas, residential development ensures: - i. bedrooms and living rooms are located, designed and constructed to protect occupants from amplified music noise being transmitted through a wall, floor or ceiling; and - ii. the building is designed and constructed to achieve an amplified music noise level of: - not greater than Leat 43dB in any one-third octave band between and including 31.5Hz to 125Hz in a bedroom; - not greater than L1 eq.T 45dB in any one-third octave band between and including 31.5Hz to 125Hz in a living room; and - not greater than LLeq,T 45dB in any one-third octave band between and including 31.5Hz to 125Hz in a bedroom or living room for short-term accommodation where a backpackers. - d) residential balconies achieve subtropical design while also serving as an air cavity when closed to achieve acoustic insulation in a vibrant music precinct.

-Editor's note 4 - Refer to the Southport PDA Development Scheme SEP Built form and urban design guidelines for assistance with designing residential development.
+Editor's note 4 - Refer to the Southport PDA Development Scheme SEP Built form and urban design guideline on the Council's website for assistance with designing residential development.